canonical/ubuntu-frame/docs/explanation/iot-gui-snaps-made-easy.md

 There are various types of application that fall into this category.
 As well as bespoke "kiosks" e.g. [wpe-webkit](https://snapcraft.io/wpe-webkit-mir-kiosk), there are also things that might be embedded e.g. [Kodi](https://snapcraft.io/mir-kiosk-kodi) and games e.g. [scummvm](https://snapcraft.io/mir-kiosk-scummvm).

-## Dancing with Wayland, Dancing with Daemons
+## Dancing with Wayland, dancing with daemons

 The [iot-example-graphical-snap](https://github.com/canonical/iot-example-graphical-snap) repository incorporates the experience gained writing a number of snaps to work with Ubuntu Frame and simplified the process.
 The result of this is a simple approach to snapping an IoT GUI.